sriramrajasekar/SQL--Reatail_Analysis_Project/README.md

-# Optimizing Sales & Customer Behavior in E-Commerce

-This project is designed as a beginner-friendly SQL-based Data Analytics project that analyzes e-commerce data to extract meaningful business insights.
-It demonstrates how SQL can be used to answer real-world questions related to sales, customer behavior, and product performance.

----

-## ✅ What I Did

-Analyzed structured datasets of **customers**, **products**, and **orders** using SQL.

-Wrote 10 SQL queries to uncover insights like:

-- Total revenue and profit
-- Top-selling products
-- High-value customers
-- Regional sales patterns
-- Monthly trends

----

-## ✅ Key Skills Applied

-- SQL joins, aggregations, `GROUP BY`, `ORDER BY`, and filtering
-- Data cleaning and transformation
-- Business thinking with data
-- Data storytelling through SQL
-- Real-world project presentation (PDF and PowerPoint)

----

-## 📁 Files Included

-- `.sql` files with all queries
-- `Retail_Sales_Report.pdf` – Full report
-- `Retail_Sales_Presentation.pptx` – Stakeholder presentation

----

-## ✅ Why This Project

-As a beginner Data Analyst, I built this project to showcase:
+🛒 Retail Sales Analysis SQL Project
+Beginner-Friendly Data Analytics Project | 3,000+ Records | SQL-Based Business Insights

+📊 Project Summary
+This project demonstrates how SQL can be used to analyze real-world retail data.
+Using a dataset of 3,000+ sales transactions, I explored customer behavior, category performance, and revenue trends to extract meaningful business insights.
+It’s a practical beginner-level project designed to apply core SQL skills in a business context.

+✅ What I Did
+Cleaned and explored a structured dataset with 3,000+ rows

+Wrote 10+ business-driven SQL queries to answer key questions

+Analyzed:

+Total and category-wise sales

+Customer demographics

+Top customers and products

+Monthly trends and performance shifts

+Gender-based revenue breakdown

+📌 Key Questions Answered
+How many unique customers do we have?

+Which category sells the most?

+What are the top 5 high-value customers?

+What’s the average monthly sales trend?

+Who generates more revenue: male or female customers?

+🧠 Skills Used
+SQL (MySQL)

+GROUP BY, ORDER BY, WHERE, HAVING, JOIN (if extended)

+Aggregations: SUM, AVG, COUNT, DISTINCT

+Data cleaning and basic anomaly checks

+Business problem-solving with SQL logic

+📁 Files Included
+Retail_Sales_Analysis.sql – All cleaned and final queries

+Retail_Sales_Dataset.csv – Sample dataset (3,000+ rows)

+💼 Why This Project?
+As an aspiring Data Analyst, I built this project to:

+Practice SQL on a real-world retail dataset

+Apply data thinking to business problems

+Demonstrate my readiness for data analyst roles

+Build a portfolio-ready project for recruiters and interviews

+📌 Ideal For
+Beginner data analysts building portfolios

+Anyone practicing SQL for analytics roles

+SQL learners looking to apply concepts to projects

 - My ability to work with relational databases
 - Data storytelling using SQL and business logic